Lorecrafter703/BendyAndTheArchipelagoMachine/README.md

  - (optionally) Finding theMeatly cutouts
  - (optionally) Getting perfect scores in the chapter 4 warehouse minigames.
  - (optionally) Checkpoints
+ - (optionally) The Tommy Gun
+ - (optionally) Completing the CH3 Lever Challenge (1 check per wave)
+ - (optionally) Boris's Bone

 ## What is the goal?

-Currently, the only available goal is to beat Beast Bendy at the end of Chapter 5.
+The default goal is to beat Beast Bendy at the end of Chapter 5.
 Starting the fight will require a configurable number of bacon soup cans to be received.
+The goal can be changed to completion of any chapter, with later chapters being discluded from randomization unless specifically included.
+Chapters preceding the goal chapter can also be set to be required for completion.

 ## I received an item, but I can't place it where it needs to go?